moq-wg/moq-transport/draft-ietf-moq-transport.md

 Latest Object (0x2): Specifies an open-ended subscription beginning from the current object of the current group.
 If no content has been delivered yet, the subscription starts with the first published or received group.
-Subscribers MUST NOT issue more than one subscription for the Latest Object of a track within the same session.

 AbsoluteStart (0x3):  Specifies an open-ended subscription beginning from the Object identified in the StartGroup and StartObject fields and ending